9 MMA Choke Moves That Make Opponents Tap Fast!

 7. North-South Choke

-The north-south choke is a blood-choke submission that is performed 180 degrees opposite to the opponent while they are on their back on the mat, known as the north-south position.
+The north-south choke is a blood-choke submission performed 180 degrees opposite to the opponent on their back on the mat, known as the north-south position.

-Often initiated while circling from side control to north-south position, the attacker slips one arm underneath their opponent’s neck with the bicep firmly pressed against the cartoid artery on one side and then shifts over to north-south position facing 180 degrees from their opponent while flattening out with their hips to the floor and clasping their hands together.
+Often initiated while circling from side control to a north-south position, the attacker slips one arm underneath their opponent’s neck with the bicep firmly pressed against the carotid artery on one side and then shifts over to a north-south position facing 180 degrees from their opponent while flattening out with their hips to the floor and clasping their hands together.

-Using the shoulder of the encircled arm to press down on the throat then helps to tighten the airflow and complete the submission.
+Pressing down on the throat with the shoulder of the encircled arm helps tighten the airflow and complete the submission.

 8. Peruvian Necktie